-- A family court judge - The lawyer for the state or county who will represent the child welfare system - Child welfare caseworker(s) from the child welfare agency - Representation for the children (one or several of the following): - " A lawyer for the children (sometimes called a law guardian) who represents your children's legal rights, and/or - " A guardian ad litem who represents the children's best interests, and/or - " A Court-Appointed Special Advocate (CASA) who is not a lawyer, but also advocates for the children's best interests.
+- A family court judge - The lawyer for the state or county who will represent the child welfare system - Child welfare caseworker(s) from the child welfare agency - Representation for the children (one or several of the following): - " A lawyer for the children (sometimes called a law guardian) who represents your children's legal rights, and/or - A guardian ad litem who represents the children's best interests, and/or - A Court-Appointed Special Advocate (CASA) who is not a lawyer, but also advocates for the children's best interests.

-It can be very helpful to your case to communicate with your children's lawyer.
+state where your children are living provides a lawyer to help you, see Appendix N.] [See Chapter 5 for information on how to request a lawyer.]
+It can be very helpful to your case to communicate with vour children's lawyer.
 You will want to show him or her that you care for and love your children.
-If you have a lawyer, always talk to your lawyer before you speak with your children's representative.
+If you have a lawyer, always talk to your lawyer before you speak with your children's representative. - A lawyer for the parent (not guaranteed).

-[For more information about whether the state where your children are living provides a lawyer to help you, see Appendix I.]

-[See Chapter 5 for information on how to request a lawyer.]

-- A lawyer for the parent (not guaranteed).
 Only certain states appoint a lawyer automatically.
 If there is no lawyer appointed to you by a judge, it does not mean that the court has refused to provide one to you free of charge.
 Always ask the judge. - The other parent of your children and his or her lawyer.